 Most DJs nowadays will play on CDJs, turntables or a combination of the two.
-However, this gear can get pretty pricey.
+However, this equipment can get pretty pricey.
 If you're just starting out and you're not ready to invest in your own kit, it's worth checking out your local DJ studios by Pirate.

 Pirate's studios give DJs at all stages of their careers access to industry-standard mixing equipment at an affordable price.

 DJs also use DJ software which allows them to organise their DJ sets ahead of time, and most are compatible with DJing on a laptop, DJ controller or CDJs.

 ‘DJ set’ simply refers to the slot of time for which a DJ is performing.